enza252/aws-dev-associate/4-load-balancing-and-auto-scaling-groups.md

 - Based on hostname in URL e.g. one.example.com
 - Based on query strings and headers, e.g. example.com/users?id=2131321

-ALBs are a great fit for micro-serve architectures and container based applications (e.g. Docker, Amazon ECS)
+ALBs are a great fit for micro-service architectures and container based applications (e.g. Docker, Amazon ECS)

 ALBs have a port mapping feature to redirect to a dynamic port in ECS